Employment or Self-employment under UK tax law

 The HMRC employment status tool is used to distinguish between employment and self-employment for tax purposes.
 It does not distinguish between “workers” and “employees” for employment rights purposes.

-Our software enables you to include off-payroll workers in your company’s payroll for tax, National Insurance Contributions and Apprenticeship Levy purposes.
+Our payroll software enables you to include off-payroll workers in your company’s payroll for tax, National Insurance Contributions and Apprenticeship Levy purposes.
 If you are a Cintra customer, visit our support site for more details about this.